 Lashing out at the TV camera, Allen tried desperately to dodge the challenge and the questions being fired at him.

-His stated reason for refusing to accept the challenge was that he didn't like Neil Jenman because, among other things, Jenman was "a negative person".
+His stated reason for refusing to accept the challenge was that he did not like Neil Jenman because, among other things, Jenman was “a negative person”.

 When it comes to Robert G Allen, Jenman admits to being negative.
 “The man is a liar,” said Jenman, “I think it is cowardly to prey on trusting and naïve consumers.
 We do not want Robert G Allen peddling his snake-oil in our country.”

-This week, two Australian federal regulatory authorities took action against Allen for making misleading and deceptive claims.
-If he does not abide by our consumer protection laws, "he could wind up behind bars," said a television reporter.
+This week, Australian federal regulatory authorities acted against Allen for making misleading and deceptive claims.
+If he does not abide by our consumer protection laws, “he could wind up behind bars,” said a television reporter.

 Television viewers across Australia have now seen what happens when a guru’s fake challenge is faced with a real challenge.
 The guru runs for cover.